Guidelines for Proposals

 - For each invitation or batch or invitations, organizers are asked to assign a date by which the prospective participant(s) should respond.
 Organizers may wish to set an early date to give themselves time to invite more participants, depending on the responses from the initial rounds.

-- The workshop's capacity constraints should be kept in mind while issuing invitations at the proposal preparation stage.
+- The workshop's capacity constraints, as given in the table below in item 4, should be kept in mind while issuing invitations at the proposal preparation stage.
 BIRS recommends inviting less than the maximum possible number of participants at the proposal stage to allow greater flexibility in adding participants later.

 LOCATION | 5-Day Workshops | Half-Workshops | 2-Day Workshops | Focused Research Groups | Research in Teams | Summer School Training Camps | Hybrid Thematic Programs | PIMS-BIRS Team-up Programs | BIRS Now! |